sahandsorouri/qr-onboarding-automation-toolkit/README.md

 ---

 ## 📄 License

 Internal case study — not open-source.
-For demo or walkthroughs, contact [admin@example.com].
+For demo or walkthroughs, contact [sahand.sorouri@gmail.com].

----

-## 📚 References
-- Feature Spec PDF: Features-Document.pdf
-- Product Pitch Deck: Product-Slide-Deck.pdf